 When it comes to lending, your credit score/history contribute to a pretty fascinating “chicken or egg” conundrum.
 Why is that exactly?
 Well, to be eligible for the best rates on certain credit products (loans, credit cards), you need good to great credit.
 To boost your creditworthiness, however, you need to establish good habits, like paying your bills on time and in full.

 That’s where a personal loan comes in.
 While a good credit score will determine what rate you get, personal loan offers are available to consumers all across the credit spectrum.
-And for borrowers with bad credit, not only do personal loans provide an avenue for funds when other doors may be closed, but they can also serve as a great tool for boosting your credit score through timely payments.
+And for (link: /learn/articles/how-personal-loans-can-help-borrowers-with-poor-credit text: borrowers with bad credit), not only do personal loans provide an avenue for funds when other doors may be closed, but they can also serve as a great tool for (link: /learn/articles/how-a-personal-loan-can-help-raise-your-credit-score text: boosting your credit score) through timely payments.
 This is particularly helpful for consumers struggling to pay off high-interest credit card debt, which can negatively impact a credit score, whereas finding the right personal loan offer can result in realistic, manageable monthly payment options.

-Since building good credit is so important to your creditworthiness, personal loans are an attractive option for younger generations, like millennials and Gen Z, who may not have established credit histories due to their age.
+Since building good credit is so important to your creditworthiness, personal loans are an attractive option for younger generations, like millennials and (link: /learn/articles/why-gen-z-gravitates-toward-fintech text: Gen Z), who may not have established credit histories due to their age.
 And since younger generations tend to be more tech savvy and digitally immersed when compared to their predecessors, online personal loans are more popular among both age groups compared to traditional bank lending options.

 By now, you should have a good idea of how online personal loans came to be, how they work, and what their benefits are across a number of different use cases.
 The only question that remains is, what is the best avenue for finding digital personal loan options that meet your needs and your creditworthiness?